theawesomecoder61/MSBT-Merger/README.md

 ## Usage
 1. Select both `.msbt` files by selecting File and clicking on the respective option
+  - Or, drag-and-drop files onto the large, white boxes
 2. You can review the entries by clicking on an entry in lists under "MSBT 1" and "MSBT 2".
   - If you want to merge specific entries, click the checkbox on those.
 Be sure to check the "Merge Only Selected" option.
   - Otherwise, all matching entries will be merged.